Explanations of items in the income statement

 in €k

-The total transaction price of performance obligations still unfulfilled at the end of the reporting period amounted to € 1,742,270k as of December 31, 2024.
-The following table shows the time bands in which the transaction prices from unfulfilled or partially unfulfilled performance obligations as of the reporting date are expected to be recognized:
+The total transaction price of performance obligations still unfulfilled at the end of the reporting period amounted to € 1,740,603k as of December 31, 2024.
+The following table shows the time bands in which the transaction prices from unfulfilled or partially unfulfilled performance obligations as of the reporting date were expected to be recognized:

 Consumer Access